SValls2023/Project5-CPSC449-Asynchronous-Service-Orchestration/README.md

 # Project5-CPSC449-Asynchronous-Service-Orchestration
 ### Database Initialization
-Go to project directory
+Go to project directory /Project5-CPSC449-Asynchronous-Service-Orchestration-main/bin run sh init.sh

 #### Using Procfile:
-foreman start
+Go to project directory /Project5-CPSC449-Asynchronous-Service-Orchestration-main foreman start

 #### Using Services
 Go to the url: 'http://127.0.0.1:5400/docs'

-For the first endpoint...
+### For the first endpoint...

 Enter a username, Example: 'ProfAvery'

-You should be presented with a JSON object that include your username, user_id, and game_id...
+You should be presented with a JSON object that includes your username, unique_id, and game_id

+Enter the same username and the JSON object will show the status of your current game

-For the second endpoint...
+### For the second endpoint...

-Enter UUID that corresponds to the username along with the guess
+Enter unique_id and game_id that corresponds to the username along with a guess (Copy these values from the response in the first endpoint)

-The JSON object will show the status of your current game
+The JSON object will display your results, indicating the result of your guess